ikoroleva/invoicing-app/README.md

 12. Doublecheck each Seeder and make sure that Model name in each Seeder is corresponding with actual Model name and method name in Seeder
 13. Run for each Seeader: `php artisan db:seed --class=SeederName`

+#### API Controllers

+14. Uncomment corresponding methods in **App/Http/Controllers/Api/Controllername** files to retreive data from our DB